-Cash: Cash in an RRSP savings account is a very low-risk flexible option for an RRSP account.
-It is CDIC-insured up to $100,000.
+Cash: Cash in an RRSP savings account is a very low-risk, flexible option for an RRSP account.
+It is CDIC-insured for up to $100,000.

-Stocks: You can hold individual stocks of companies and earn capital gains and/or dividends.
+Stocks: You can hold individual stocks of companies and earn capital gains or dividends.
 Wealthsimple Trade offers commission-free buying and selling of thousands of stocks in Canada and the U.S.

 How To Withdraw RRSP Savings Tax-Free

-The government of Canada has made provisions for Canadians to be able to withdraw RRSP funds tax-free prior to retirement through the Home Buyers’ Plan and Lifelong Learning Plans.
+The government of Canada has made provisions for Canadians to be able to withdraw RRSP funds tax-free before retirement through the Home Buyers’ Plan and Lifelong Learning Plans.

 Home Buyers’ Plan: You can withdraw up to $35,000 (or $70,000 for a couple) to put towards the purchase of a home.
 The money must be paid back to your RRSP within 15 years.

 Lifelong Learning Plan: You can use RRSP funds to pay for full-time education or training and withdraw up to a maximum of $20,000.
-You get 10 years to pay back the funds.
+You get ten years to pay back the funds.